zetong-zhang/zcurvehub-docs/docs/source/appendix.md

     'Z' means diaminopurine and can only be paired with 'A'.
 (Zhou Y, et al. Science, 2021, 372(6541): 512-516.)

-## ZCurvePy Source Code
+## ZcurvePy Source Code

-ZCurvePy is a free open source software follows the MIT license, so you can view the source code or change in my code repository: https://github.com/zetong-zhang/zcurvepy/
+ZcurvePy is a free open source software follows the MIT license, so you can view the source code or change in my code repository: https://github.com/zetong-zhang/zcurvepy/